-- 4. On the Job tab, set Job category to Commands. - 5.
+- 3. On the Job tab, set Job category to Commands. - 4.
 Click Add Input to allow job customization.
 Enter directory to the Name field.
-The input name must match the value specified in the template editor. - 6.
-Click Required so that the command cannot be executed without the user specified parameter. - 7.
+The input name must match the value specified in the template editor. - 5.
+Click Required so that the command cannot be executed without the user specified parameter. - 6.
 Select User input from the Input type list.
-Enter a description to be shown during job invocation, for example Target directory for restorecon. - 8.
+Enter a description to be shown during job invocation, for example Target directory for restorecon. - 7.
 Click Submit.
-For more information, see Executing a restorecon Template on Multiple Hosts in Managing Hosts.